juju/docs/src/en/config-gce.md

 ## GCE project credentials file

-A collection of credentials-related material will be required.
+A collection of credentials-related material will be required for Juju to communicate with your GCE project.
 This is obtained by downloading a file from the UI.

 Return to the 'API Manager' and choose the 'Credentials' screen.
 By default you will be within the 'Credentials' tab.
-Click the 'New credentials' button and choose 'Service account key' among the 3 options available:
+Click the 'New credentials' button and choose 'Service account key' from the 3 options available:

 ![Create credentials dialog #1](./media/config-gce-api_manager_create_credentials-1.png)